RoboticBrain/RoboticBrain/README.md

 - 👀 I’m interested in Coding and problem solving.
 - 🌱 I’m currently learning Different things
 - 💞️ I’m looking to collaborate on Life changing projects.
-- 📫 How to reach me Email: mazharahmed0118@gmail.com
+- 📫 How to reach me mazharahmed0118@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 We are living in software simulation 🤐